agentstudio-ai/AgentStudio.AI.Core/CONTRIBUTING.md

 - [ ] Tests pass (when implemented)
 - [ ] Build script runs successfully
 - [ ] Version information is updated if needed
+- [ ] Changelog is updated with changes

 ### 2. Pull Request Template